How to Schedule Windows Server Backup Once a Week

-Step 3.
-Give the task a name.
-Configure it to run whether the account is logged on or not.
+- Give the task a name.
+Configure it to run whether the user is logged on or not.
 Then click OK.

-Step 8.
-Click OK.
+- Click OK.
 You will be prompted for the password for the user account.
 Then click OK to schedule backup Windows Server once a week and you will see this task in the Task Schedulers.

 As you see, these steps might look a little complex, especially for some non-technical users.
 And this task may not work if you specify any parameters wrong in the wbadmin command.
 Note that only the partitions formatted with NTFS can be included in the backup, and critical volumes cannot be used as the target location.

 In addition, you can’t share incremental and differential backups over the internet, if you choose a network as the target location.
 This is because multiple versions on the network share are not supported.